k7srivatsan/CSprojects/scrabble/README.md

-Overview
+Overview <br />
-This project includes the ability to play scrabble with a computer player.
+This project includes the ability to play scrabble with a computer player. <br />

-To Execute
+To Execute <br />
-In the scrabble/ directory, in the terminal, run the following command.
+In the scrabble/ directory, in the terminal, run the following command. <br />

-make
+make <br />
-./scrabble
+./scrabble <br />